JuliaHEP/Geant4.jl/docs/src/index.md

 The wrapper library is downloaded from the binary package [Geant4\_julia\_jll](https://github.com/JuliaBinaryWrappers/Geant4_julia_jll.jl).

-We have the possibility during the development of this package, or to add addtional classes, to re-generate locally new C++ wrapper library.
-For this we need to have [`wrapit`](https://github.com/grasph/wrapit) installed, which itself requires `libclang` to be installed.
+We have the possibility during the development of this package, or to add addtional classes, to re-generate locally a new C++ wrapper library.
+For this, we need to have [`wrapit`](https://github.com/grasph/wrapit) installed, which itself requires `libclang` to be installed.
+Soon will be available as a Julia package `WrapIt.jl`.

 - The configuration file `gen/Geant4.wit.in` is the input to the automated process.
 New header files can be added to the input list.
 - The script `gen/build.jl` does the work of generating the code and building the library.
 The commands to execute are: